nkosinathimagagula/LearnIt/README.md

 The projects in this repository cover a variety of technologies, including but not limited to:

-- HTML, CSS, and JavaScript
+- JavaScript / Typescript
 - Python
-- React
-- Node.js
-- SQL
+- C#
-- Machine Learning
+- Java
 - And more!

 ## Projects

 Here are some of the projects you'll find in this repository:

-- **Project 1:** pilot :)
+- **Networking with C#:** I use this project to learn about C#'s networking capabilities.